asterinas/jinzhao-disk/demos/encrypted-VM-image/README.md

 ### Buiding the new JinDisk image (in-VM)

-**Note that we recommand to use an in-VM approach to generate JinDisk-encrypted image, which is faster than generating it on a non-virtualized host (just like what the [official SEV-SNP end-to-end remote attestation example](https://github.com/AMDESE/sev-guest) does).
+**Note that we recommend to use an in-VM approach to generate JinDisk-encrypted image, which is faster than generating it on a non-virtualized host (just like what the [official SEV-SNP end-to-end remote attestation example](https://github.com/AMDESE/sev-guest) does).
 Also, the in-VM way has less compatibility issues.**

 After the kernel module and user-space tool are installed, you can start to prepare the JinDisk-encrypted image.
 The [in-VM](./in-VM/) directory stores the scripts that should be running inside a VM, where you can use the [assemble.sh](./in-VM/assemble.sh) to create the new JinDisk-encrypted image.
 Encrypted partitions will be created and initramfs hooks will be placed.